 - Get the kettle going for teas and coffees and unpack the biscuits for the moving company and your family.

 - Confirm what is to be moved where and any special instructions to your removal company.
-Make sure you have one person ready and available at the new property to guide them around the house.
+Make sure you have one person ready and available at the new property to guide them around.

 - Account for each item on your inventory.
 Check for any damaged and missing items.
 Only sign it once you are happy.

 - Read utility meters in your new home.
-The camera on your phone is a good way to record them.
+Again, make it easy by using your phone camera.

 - Do a quick inventory of items the previous owner suggested they would leave or you have agreed to purchase.